Gualidan/Gualidan/README.md

 # What I enjoy

-- Love Gaming I play The Finals and Others and For Some Reason I Sometimes Write With Capital Letters Even Tough It's Not The Start Of a Sentence.
+- I Love Gaming I play The Finals and Others and For Some Reason I Sometimes Write With Capital Letters Even Tough It's Not The Start Of a Sentence.